 The types of plans for Kubernetes apps include:

 Usage fees, based on measurements set by the vendor.
 For example, some vendors might charge by the number of containers that you run the app on and the number of API requests you make to the app.

 For commercial Kubernetes apps, a billing administrator must first purchase the app for your organization.
 After the purchase is complete, users in your organization can deploy the app and use the organization's billing plan.
 You are charged software usage fees for your Kubernetes containers, and for the GKE infrastructure that you use.

-For steps to set up a billing plan for commercial Kubernetes apps, see Managing billing plans for Kubernetes apps.
+For steps to set up a billing plan for commercial Kubernetes apps, see Managing billing plans.